1feres1/pynmranalysis/Readme.md

 ## How to use

 #### Preprocessing

-We will use a CSV file containing 1H-NMR spectra for 71 serum samples of patients with coronary heart disease (CHD) and healthy controls,located in example/CHD.csv in the exemple folder of this repository
+Preprocessing is a set of operations applyed to raw data in order to prepare it for further analysis We will use a CSV file containing 1H-NMR spectra for 71 serum samples of patients with coronary heart disease (CHD) and healthy controls,located in example/CHD.csv in the exemple folder of this repository

 ```python